Some “Red-Handed” Title Pun

 2016 Update: I hope you’re still reading this page, because this is good stuff.
 Were you, like me, wondering what happened to the original plaque?
 The one with the insensitive verbiage that was replaced upon the move to Windsor?

 Well, I found it:

-I don’t even want to say exactly where, but I was in a place in New London County.
+It was located at the Portersville Academy in Groton!
 I was given free reign to poke around, so poke around I did.
 I opened up a closet and – HOLY CRAP!
 The original John Mason Statue plaque!

 I excitedly shared this with a couple friends who care about this stuff and we were all equally giddy.

 That’s all I’ve got, but it was really cool finding it.

 Lastly, there are two sides to every story – no matter how old.
 You can find plenty of Mason fans/apologists around the Internet and in the comments below.